qshan/nucleus/README.md

 # **Nucleus: For Persistent Memory Native Applications**

-_Nucleus_ is an experimental library intended to accelerate building applications that run natively on persistent memory (pmem).
-Persistent Applications have the following characteristics:
+**Nucleus** helps accelerate building applications that run natively on persistent memory (pmem). _Persistent Applications_ have the following characteristics:

 * Application data and state is held in persistent memory.
 * Data and state survive application restarts, server restarts, power failures etc.
 * No serialisation of data to an external data store is required to ensure persistence.
-* They tend to be extremely fast as they are operating on the memory bus and use byte-level addressing.

-Persistent Application development is still in its infancy and there is much to be learned.
+Persistent Application development is still relatively new and there is much to be learned.
-However, the rewards we are targeting include:
+The rewards we are targeting include:

 * **Several orders of magnitude increase in speed**, resulting in less wastage of CPU cycles, less hardware, and less energy.
 * **Faster application development cycles**, since there are fewer layers in which different expertise is needed and where things can go wrong